NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Method

 \textbf{Proposed checking strategy.} We, therefore, propose a simple but effective strategy to identify the rays that refract more than twice at low costs.
 The motivation is based on the {law of reversibility}, that is, \textit{If the direction of a light beam is reversed, it will follow the same path.}

 As shown in Figure~\ref{fig:checking_strategy}, the procedure of the strategy is introduced below:

-We can see the ray $r_e$ refracts the surfaces exactly twice, and there are no intersections on the line segment $\overline{p_f p_b}$, which indicates the light path $c \rightarrow p_f \rightarrow v_p$ is reversible.
+We can see the ray $r_p$ refracts the surfaces exactly twice, and there are no intersections on the line segment $\overline{p_f p_b}$, which indicates the light path $c \rightarrow p_f \rightarrow v_p$ is reversible.
 On the other hand, for the ray $r_e$, there exist two more intersections on the line segment $\overline{e_f e_b}$, which indicates that the light path $c \rightarrow e_f \rightarrow v_e$ is not reversible with the twice refraction assumption.
 Moreover, thanks to the properties of SDF (negative values inside and positive values outside), we can evaluate whether there exist any points with positive SDF values between the forward and backward intersections to identify the existence of self-occlusion.

 Unlike that the naive checking strategy requires accurately finding the locations of all intersections, our proposed checking strategy only needs to identify whether there exist positive SDF values in a line segment with a short length.
 We provide an example of the self-occlusion checking strategy applied on a real Horse object in Figure~\ref{fig:self_occlusion_example}, and our method can accurately identify the self-occluded regions (the overlapping legs of the horse).
-After excluding the rays with self-occlusion in the optimization, the quality of reconstruction can be further improved.